ppy/osu-wiki/news/2025/2025-12-12-osumania-7k-world-cup-2026-registrations-now-open.md

 ![](/wiki/Tournaments/MWC/2026_7K/img/mwc7k2026-banner.jpg)

-As 2026 approaches, we are updating the tournament's design language (which looks amazing, by the way) and tweaking the format.
+As 2026 approaches, we are updating both the match format and the tournament's design language (which looks amazing, by the way), huge shoutout to our design team of [AlexDunk](https://osu.ppy.sh/users/9194799), [ChillierPear](https://osu.ppy.sh/users/9501251), [Detristy](https://osu.ppy.sh/users/38325708), and [LeeNarie](https://osu.ppy.sh/users/2667849) for this one.
 Here is what we have in store:

 ## Format changes